ScriptRelics/Multiboot_Flash_Drive/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md

 Browse and select the ISO.
 Step 3

 Click Create.
-- Accept your USB fate and click yes on the warning popup.
+- Accept your USB fate and click yes on the warning pop-up.

 Wait for Yumi to finish...
-- 7zip and other popups may appear
+- 7zip and other pop-ups may appear

-When you see "All Finsihed, Process is Complete!"
-Click Next.
+When you see `All Finished, Process is Complete!` Click Next.

-You will be promped "Would you like to add more ISOs/Distros Now?"
+You will be prompted `Would you like to add more ISOs/Distros Now?`
 - Click Yes if you want to add another Operating system.
 - Click No if you are finished.